dat-ecosystem-archive/hyperdiscovery/readme.md

 })
 ```

 A hyperdb database must be ready before attempting to connect to the swarm.
-When `download` is enabled the swarm will automatically `db.authorize()` all connecting peers.

 ## API